Periodic $Y$-Systems and Nahm Sums: The Rank 2 Case: Introduction

 \subsection{Background}

-The Y-system is a system of algebraic relations satisfied by coefficients of a cluster algebra, which has the following form:
+The $Y$-system is a system of algebraic relations satisfied by coefficients of a cluster algebra, which has the following form:

-where $I$ is a finite index set, $Y_i (u)$ for $i \in I$, $u \in \mathbb{Z}$ are commuting variables, $r_i \in \mathbb{Z}_{\geq 1}$, and $n_{ij;p} \in \mathbb{Z}$.
+where $I$ is a finite index set, $Y_i (u)$ for $i \in I$, $u \in \mathbb{Z}$ are commuting variables, $r_i \in \mathbb{Z}_{\geq 1}$, and~${n_{ij;p} \in \mathbb{Z}}$.
 We also use the notation $\maxzero{n} \coloneqq \max(0, n)$.
-Such equations are first discovered by Zamolodchikov in the study of thermodynamic Bethe ansats \cite{Zamo}, prior to the discovery of cluster algebras by Fomin and Zelevinsky \cite{FZ1}.
-The most striking feature of Zamolodchikov's Y-systems, as well as their generalizations \cite{KunibaNakanishi92, RVT} defined shortly after the Zamolodchikov's work, is that they are periodic, which was fully proved by applying the theory of cluster algebras \cite{FZ_Ysystem, FZ4, IIKKNa, IIKKNb, Keller}.
+Such equations are first discovered by Zamolodchikov in the study of thermodynamic Bethe ansatz \cite{Zamo}, prior to the discovery of cluster algebras by Fomin and Zelevinsky \cite{FZ1}.
+The most striking feature of Zamolodchikov's \mbox{$Y$-systems}, as well as their generalizations \cite{KunibaNakanishi92, RVT} defined shortly after the Zamolodchikov's work, is that they are periodic, which was fully proved by applying the theory of cluster algebras~\cite{FZ_Ysystem, FZ4, IIKKNa, IIKKNb, Keller}.

-A systematic treatment of the Y-systems in the general setting of cluster algebras, including the Y-systems arising from the thermodynamic Bethe ansatz as spacial cases, was given by Nakanishi \cite{Nakb}.
-This approach was further developed in \cite{mizuno2020difference}, and it was shown that the algebraic relation \eqref{eq:y-system} arises from a cluster algebra if and only if the data $r_i, n_{ij;p}$ have a certain symplectic property.
-This allows the ``axiomatic'' study of Y-systems without explicitly referring to cluster algebras.
-In this general setting, however, the Y-system is typically not periodic, and so the study of periodic Y-systems as a generalization of Zamolodchikov's Y-systems would be further developed.
-In particular, the classification problem for periodic Y-systems is a challenging open problem (see the last comments in \cite[Section 3]{Nakb}).
+A systematic treatment of the $Y$-systems in the general setting of cluster algebras, including the $Y$-systems arising from the thermodynamic Bethe ansatz as special cases, was given by Nakanishi \cite{Nakb}.
+This approach was further developed in \cite{mizuno2020difference}, and it was shown that the algebraic relation \eqref{eq:y-system} arises from a cluster algebra if and only if the data $r_i$, $n_{ij;p}$ have a certain symplectic property.
+This allows the ``axiomatic'' study of $Y$-systems without explicitly referring to cluster algebras.
+In this general setting, however, the $Y$-system is typically not periodic, and so the study of periodic $Y$-systems as a generalization of Zamolodchikov's $Y$-systems would be further developed.
+In particular, the classification problem for periodic $Y$-systems is a challenging open problem (see the last comments in \cite[Section 3]{Nakb}).